LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/External Invocations/client-credentials.md

   * **Authorization-Server + Functions - domain** is available.

 After making sure you have set the access token correctly you can use the following URI to invoke the function using your parameters.
-Note that the userId is the only parameter that can be chosen arbitrarily.
+Note that the `userId` is the only parameter that can be chosen arbitrarily, all other parameters are derived from LivePerson configurations.

   {% raw %}
       `https://{{faasGW_domain}}/api/account/{{accountId}}/lambdas/{{lambdaUUID}}/invoke?v=1&userId={{userId}}`